Unicity/Gauntlet/README.md

     -a the base path for the test endpoints (not required)

-    -g Google API key (for url shortening.
+    -APIKey Rebrandly API key (for url shortening.
+Not required)

+    -APIWorkspace Rebrandly workspace ID (for url shortening.
 Not required)

     -u JSON diff url (not required)